Dream & smile before getting out of bed

 Is ocean therapy / blue mind scientifically proven?

-Yes — backed by studies on cortisol reduction, mood enhancement via negative ions, and meta-analyses showing mental health benefits from blue spaces.
+Yes — backed by studies on cortisol reduction, mood enhancement via negative ions, and meta-analyses showing significant mental health benefits from blue spaces.

 How sustainable are these coastal retreats?

-Can beginners join your coastal experiences?
+Can beginners join these coastal experiences?

 With salt wind from two oceans and open sky,